 - You wish to analyze or transform large datasets sitting on the research storage spaces with computing resources local to that data.

 - You wish to work with data in the research MariaDB database.

 - Storing, analyzing, and visualizing Level 3 or Level 4 sensitive data.

 - You wish to run a piece of code hundreds of times for a parameter sweep, optimization, or model fitting.

-- You wish to work on research project with collaborators from across the world.
+- You wish to work on research project with collaborators outside of HBS.